-One of the occupational hazards of a) being interested in what the Bible says about things and b) being an impending dad (my wife is due to give birth to our first child in March, so if things go quiet here, that’ll be why) is that you occasionally get fascinated by words in the Bible.
+One of the occupational hazards of a) being interested in what the Bible says about things and b) being an impending dad (my wife gave birth to our first child in March, so if things go quiet here, that’ll be why) is that you occasionally get fascinated by words in the Bible.

 Consider this famous passage from Luke 18:15-17, which is so often used and misused to justify all sorts of things: